Free Thanksgiving dinners and turkeys.

 The meals served by a church depend on volunteers and donations.
 They rely on stores, restaurants, fund raisers, and other sources of money in an effort to offer these Thanksgiving programs.
 Anyone that uses a soup kitchen at a local church is always encouraged to also volunteer in an effort to give back to the needy.
 Find details on meals and food from churches.

 Coupons can also be used to buy groceries or a turkey at Thanksgiving.
 Families that want to prepare their own dinner (but save money at the same time) often benefit from these discounts.
 Not only can anyone use a coupon to save money, but they are also free and can be printed from an online website or cut from the newspaper.
 Find a listing of free coupon sites.

-Free turkey meals can also be provided by the Salvation Army.
+Free turkey meals can also be provided by the Salvation Army during 2018.
 The faith based church group requests donations from the public and they also enter into partnership with grocery stores or local businesses.
 They will usually serve a dinner on site.
 Or in some exceptional cases they will deliver a food box to the sick or elderly.
 Salvation Army volunteers may also visit senior citizens in a nursing home or hospital to bring them a Thanksgiving meal and companionship.

 Not only will the dinner be served, but many clients can also register for other social services that the Salvation Army administers.
 As during the October, November, and December time frame they begin to ramp up coat drives and other holiday programs.
 So both a Thanksgiving dinner or food box may be provided along with other support.
 More Salvation Army food programs.